Eating Disorder Therapy

 Acceptance and Commitment Therapy (ACT) – ACT is a close relative of CBT and DBT.
 ACT strategies focus on acceptance of the present moment, changing your relationship with your thoughts, and committing to act in accordance with your values for a meaningful life.

-Emotion Focused Therapy (EFT) – EFT explores relational and emotional processes that contribute to the onset and maintenance of eating disorders.
+Emotion-Focused Therapy (EFT) – EFT explores relational and emotional processes that contribute to the onset and maintenance of eating disorders.
 EFT emphasizes corrective emotional experiences with your therapist, and an increased positive relationship with yourself.
 Understand your emotions, relationships and what purpose the eating disorder served.

 Teens and Families